PAU-survey/lumos/README.md

 after entering into the cloned directory.

 ## Example usage
-An example is available at /Example/integration_example.ipynb
+An example is available in examples/integration_example.ipynb